Queensland State Soils Collection

-A bleached-magnesic, chromosolic, redoxic hydrosol from the Ingham–Cardwell area.
-This is a common soil type in the medium–high rainfall areas of north-east Queensland, commonly used as grazing lands.

 The Queensland State Soils Collection is a Queensland Government scientific collection based in Queensland, Australia.
 The collection is a component of the Queensland Government's response to the need to understand the properties of soil across the state.

 Samples within the Queensland State Soils Collection represent most of the major soil types and regions of Queensland and have associated morphology, physical and chemistry data recorded and stored digitally.
 This data is available through the Queensland Globe Soil and Landscape information (SALI) database.

 The nature of the collection lends itself for various scientific usage, including an evolving understanding of the ecology of the Queensland landscape and its natural resources.

 According to the Queensland Government, the Queensland State Soils Collection supports activities integral to the: